prominence-eosc/docs/installation.md

 ```
 singularity pull docker://eoscprominence/cli
 ```
-This will create a file `cli.simg`.
+This will create a file `cli_latest.sif`.
 An alias can be created by putting the following in your `~/.bashrc`:
 ```
-alias prominence="singularity run <path>/cli.simg"
+alias prominence="singularity run <path>/cli_latest.sif"
 ```
 where the full path to the container image should be specified.